Please ensure Javascript is enabled for purposes of website accessibility

 IMG_7234.jpeg

-I'm a 22 year old graduate living in what feels like a 90 year olds body.
+I'm a 23-year-old living in what feels like a 93-year-old's body.
 I'm originally from Luton but live in Brighton where I studied English Language and Linguistics.
-I live with what we now to be Ehlers Danlos Syndrome. along side a big list of co-morbidities.
+I live with what we now to be Ehlers-Danlos Syndrome. alongside a big list of co-morbidities.
 I spent many years being passed from pillar to post much like many other chronically ill people.

 Disability and chronic illness

 I have PA/ carers and am an ambulatory wheelchair user.
-But like many chronically ill young people, I am isolated from society and have lost a lot of friends through being poorly.
-I have a few amazing friends - who I am so so grateful for but it’s hard for people to understand invisible disability and see why I sleep 28 hours a day or why I slur my words or faint if I walk.
-It's tough not being able to keep up with my friends whilst others my age are out clubbing till 6am.
+But like many chronically ill young people, my journey hasn't been easy- I am isolated from society and have lost a lot of friends through being poorly.
+It's tough not being able to keep up with my peers whilst others my age are out clubbing till 6 am.
 I’m sure many of you are used to the ‘oh really you can’t do that’ comments that come along with an invisible disability!
+Being a disabled young person it can often feel like you are left behind- if it isn't my body letting me down, it is poor accessibility.
+Creating this blog has helped me to find access in an inaccessible world an a community of people who 'just get it.'

 My mental health journey